jasperroebroek/pyspatialstats/docs/source/api.rst

 .. currentmodule:: grouped_stats

 This module provides functions that calculate statistics based on strata, allowing for data of any dimensionality.
 To use these functions, you must provide an array ``ind`` with the same shape as the data, which represent the strata index.
-Note that an index value of 0 indicates that the corresponding data point should be skipped.

 For each statistic, two functions are available: